dprojects/Woodworking/Docs/README.md

 	**New significant changes since the last release 1.0 stable:**

+    * add new parametric tenon dowel version and add cut attribute
     * rename cutTenons into cutTenonDowels to keep correct meaning
     * rename jointTenon into jointTenonDowel and create new tool for better positioning
     * rename jointCustom into jointTenonCut and create new tool to use PartDesign cut